 I love the female sax player rocking on in this one. – RS

-He would be 61 as of this posting.
 He has toiled for years in relative obscurity.
 He fronted a group called “The Sunsets” in the Late 60’s (which are my favourites) but it was not until the late 1970’s that he got any kind of recognition, recording an old Rosemary Clooney tune, called This Old House, then following it up with another old tune called Green Door.